-Note: The upper panel depicts the fraction of estimation samples with a significant break when testing under the alternative of the post-break forecast; the lower panel when testing under the alternative of the shrinkage forecast (32).
-Dashed lines indicate the fraction of estimation samples with significant sup-Wald test, dashed-dotted lines indicate the fraction of estimation samples where the break test W in (17) indicates a break, and solid lines indicate the fraction of estimation samples with significant S test in (28).
+Note: The upper panel depicts the fraction of estimation samples per series with a significant break when testing under the alternative of the post-break forecast; the lower panel when testing under the alternative of the forecast combination (29).
+Dashed lines indicate the fraction of estimation samples with significant Andrews' sup W test, dashed-dotted lines indicate the fraction of estimation samples where the break test W in (15) indicates a break, and solid lines indicate the fraction of estimation samples with significant S test in (25).